Florida State–Miami football rivalry: September 20, 1963: FSU shuts out George Mira-led Miami

-1987: Going for the win
+October 3, 1987: Going for the win

-FSU and Miami played an epic game in 1987.
-This game had more future NFL players on the field than any game played in CFB history.
-Both teams were ranked in the top 4.
+During the 1987 regular season, Florida State and Miami's match up had national championship implications.
+Ranked 4th and 3rd in the country respectively, they featured a combined 60 future NFL players.
 FSU jumped out to a 19–3 lead.
-FSU led until Miami came back in the 4th quarter to take a 26–19 lead.
+Miami rallied in the fourth quarter to take a 26–19 lead.
 FSU scored a touchdown with 42 seconds left.
 FSU could tie with the extra point, but Bowden decided to go for the win.
-The pass was broken up and the Noles lost 26–25 to the Canes.
+The pass was broken up and the Seminoles lost 26–25 to the Hurricanes.
 Miami would go on to win the program's second national championship.